BryanSchuetz/dai/_projects/indonesia-support-peaceful-democratization-spd.md

 country:
 - Indonesia
 solutions:
-- Fragile States
-- Countering Extremism
-- Peace-Building and Political Transition
+- Peace and Stability
-- Stabilization
+- Governance
 layout: project
 summary: 'Indonesia has experienced tremendous political, economic, and social change since the end of authoritarian rule in 1998.
 The country now enjoys one of Asia''s